matomo-org/developer-documentation/docs/phpstorm.md

 ## Setting Up PhpStorm for Matomo

+**Using single quotes in auto-generated TypeScript**

+Matomo uses AirBnB's eslint rules which require the use of single quote strings in TypeScript, but by default PHPStorm inserts double quotes when auto-generating some TypeScript (like imports).
+The quote type used can be set by going to: _Settings > Editor > Code Style > TypeScript_, then clicking the _Punctuation_ tab on the right and setting "Use **single** quotes in new code".

-To be defined.
+Rest to be defined.
 (Steps to setup phpunit, xdebug, etc.)

 ## Tips for using PhpStorm